mdawaffe/Congregate/README.md

-This barely works and is hard to set up.
+This barely works and is hard to set up!